robotics-4-all/commlib-py/README.md

     print(resp)
 ```

+## EventEmitter

+An EventEmitter can be used to fire multiple events, for event-based systems, over a single connection.

 ## Transports

 ### AMQP / RabbitMQ

-AMQP RPC (request/reply) and PubSub Endpoints are supported by the protocol itself, using
+RPC (request/reply) and PubSub Endpoints are supported by the protocol itself (AMQP), using deticated exchanges.
-deticated exchanges.

 For RPC enpoints a `Direct Exchange` is used to route requests and responses,
 optionally using the [Direct Reply-to](https://www.rabbitmq.com/direct-reply-to.html).